ernst-schwaiger/CyberSecurity/Fuzzing/Protocol.md

 	rm -f potato fuzz_potato
 ```

-In the second step, `main.c` needs to be patched to enable fuzzing:
+In the second step, `main.c` needs a patch to work with LibFuzzer:

 ```c
 #ifndef LIBFUZZER